Genivia/ugrep/README.md

                   making recursive searches potentially more expensive.

            -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
-                  Require MIN matches, stop after MAX matches when specified.
+                  Require MIN matches, stop reading input upon MAX matches.
 Output MIN to MAX matches.
 For example, -m1 outputs the first match and -cm1, (with a comma) counts nonzero matches.
 When -u or --ungroup is specified, each individual match counts.
 See also option -K.

            --match
                   Match all lines.
 Same as specifying an empty pattern to search.